 Field Service Management

-CSMI plans and oversees technology implementation and sustainment operations for US Customers and Host Nation Allies, drawing on decades of field services support and management experience.
+CSMI plans and oversees technology implementation and sustainment operations for US Government organizations and Host Nation Allies, drawing on decades of field services support and ILS management experience.

 On-site operations are managed by our skilled remote support team, which also promotes collaboration between our field engineers and clients.
 Following each installation and/or on-site service, detailed informational reports are created.

 The ILS team at CSMI provides logistics services that optimize equipment and system readiness throughout their service life, including reallocation of support assets for broadly deployed systems and technologies.